Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

 ## Global clock

-The on an UltraScale the global clock is typically expected to be driven from an external high speed source provided over a differential pair.
+On an UltraScale+, high-speed global clocks are typically driven from external sources, often using differential pairs for better signal integrity.

-According to this pinnout we have two such differential pairs.
+According to the pinout we have two such differential pairs.

-My first order of buisness is determining which of these two I can use to easily drive my global clocks.
+My first order of business is determining which of these two I can use to easily drive my global clocks.

-These differential pains are provided over the following pins :
+These differential pairs are provided over the following pins:
 - 100MHz : {E18, D18}
 - 156.25MHz : {K7, K6}

-Judging by the naming and the frequencies the 156.25MHz clock is likely my SPF reference clock, and the 100MHz can be used as my global clock.
+Judging by the naming and the frequencies, the 156.25MHz clock is likely my SFP reference clock, and the 100MHz can be used as my global clock.

-We can confirm by querring the pin properties.
+We can confirm by querying the pin properties.

 **K6** properties :
 ```